datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 profits derived therefrom, and the pursuit of any such venture shall not be deemed wrongful or improper.

 Section 12.2  Non-Competition.
-TC "Section 12.2  Non-Competition" \\f C
-\\l "2"   Each Member agrees that during the period that such Member is a Member of the Company, plus two (2) years after the date that such Member is no longer a Member of the Company, neither it nor any of its Affiliates shall, without the prior written consent of the Members,
+Each Member agrees that during the period that such Member is a Member of the Company, plus two (2) years after the date that such Member is no longer a Member of the Company, neither it nor any of its Affiliates shall, without the prior written consent of the Members,